Naming

 Stylesheets should not contain

-).
+.componentsuffix in their name (e.g.user.component.scss).
 This is because stylesheets are not components, and are not translated by the translation system.
-Instead, stylesheets should be named after the component they are styling (e.g.user.scss
+Instead, stylesheets should be named after the component they are styling (e.g.user.scss). -

 Resource files that encapsulate data fetching logic should contain the